-And for LGV and PCV drivers, the following additional conditions also require notification:
+In addition, for LGV and PCV drivers, the following additional conditions require notification:

-- Any heart condition or heart operation;
+- Any heart condition or heart operation.

-- Sight in only one eye;
+- Sight in only one eye.

 - Any visual problems affecting either eye.

-If there is any doubt as to the medical suitability of an employee to carry out driving duties then that employee shall be referred to the Occupational Health provider or any suitable alternative for expert medical opinion and advice.
+If there is any doubt as to the medical suitability of an employee to carry out driving duties then that employee will be referred to the Occupational Health provider or any suitable alternative for expert medical opinion and advice.

-5.5 Alcohol and Drugs (Including prescribed medication)
+Alcohol and Drugs (Including prescribed medication)